-If you’re on good terms with your A&P, you don’t need a filter cutter as you can probably borrow theirs, otherwise you’ll need to buy an oil can cutter (prices start around $70).
+If you’re on good terms with your A&P, you don’t need a filter cutter, otherwise you’ll need to buy an oil can cutter (prices start around $70).

 Lastly, buy some Dow Corning No. 4 lubricant, lay in a supply of shop rags, and you’re all set.